matheusggds/study-stuffs/fmasters_full-stack/readme.md

 - **echo** - repeat file

 ### Shell

-Shell is just a command interpreter to interface with a system. __Terminal__ is just a wrapper on shell applications
+Shell is just a command interpreter to interface with a system.

+__Terminal__ is just a wrapper on shell applications

+Shell > Application > Kernel

 input `echo $0` to display which Shell you using